Lutembacher's syndrome: Atrial Septal Defect Ostium secundum

 During the more common form of Lutembacher's syndrome, ASD Ostium secundum, a hole will form in the flap of tissue (septum primum) that should close between the two atria after birth.
 With the onset of a hole created in the tissue flap that closes the larger hole between the left and right atrium, blood can again flow from the left atrium to the right.
 Ostium secundum causes many of the same symptoms seen in ASD primum.
 With either type of ASD, blood will flow from the right atrium skipping the right ventricle (or very little flowing into the ventricle) and instead flow to the left atrium introducing the possibility of blood lacking oxygen to go the rest of the body.
 Sometimes, the direction of blood flow is largely determined by the left and right ventricle ability to squeeze (contract) and relax (compliance).

-Apart from congential or birth defects causing ASD, ASD is thought to be also acquired.
+Apart from congenital or birth defects causing ASD, ASD is thought to be also acquired.
 During percutaneous interventional procedures such as mitral valvuloplasty (a surgical process done to repair a mitral valve), 11-12% of individuals will develop ASD allowing blood to flow from the left atrium to the right.